johnjfox/Analytic_Enterprise/README.md

 A brief overview of the tools and analysis skills you'll learn in **[The Analytic Enterprise](https://github.com/johnjfox/Analytic_Enterprise)**.

 March XX through April XX, 8 to 11 AM, Questrom *RoomNumber*
 * Session XX: Python fundamentals, examples
 * Session XX: Pandas Overview
-* Session XX: Data Wranging
+* Session XX: Data Wrangling
 * Session XX: 2D Graphics Using Matplotlib and Seaborn

 **Be sure to bring your computer to the sessions.**  We'll put it to work.